 If the student who is a member, or the spouse of a member, or has a dependent child who is a member, of the National Guard or US reserve forces and is called to active duty during the semester you must submit a copy of the activation orders in order to be considered for this policy.

-The withdraw date for each student will be determined by the Student Affairs Office according to the date of notification of call to active duty.
+The withdraw date for each student will be determined by the Student Affairs Office in coordination with the Registrar’s Office.
 This policy does not pertain to weekend training commitments.

 Federal regulations require that all schools must perform the Return of Title IV Funds calculations that are required by statute and regulations (34 CFR 668.22).
 Cornell College will return funds to the Department of Education and to the Iowa College Student Aid Commission as required by this calculation.
 The calculation will be completed using the later of the activation date or the last date of an academically related activity.